Allergies in Pets

 • Inflamed, itchy ears or chronic ear infections

-• Puffy or watery eyes, stuffy or runny nose, sneezing or coughing
+• Respiratory issues, including puffy or watery eyes, stuffy or runny nose, sneezing or coughing

 Allergic Contact Dermatitis